These are the current Bye-Laws as of July 2024.

 x.
 Union Executive cannot make amendments to policy received by a zone.
 In this instance, any policies should be referred to the relevant zone for amendments.

 xii.
-Any Liberation Network committee member exercising proxy voting rights must have been sufficiently briefed by the officer on whose behalf they are voting.
+Any Student Network committee member exercising proxy voting rights must have been sufficiently briefed by the officer on whose behalf they are voting.
 They must have had access to the agenda and papers of the meeting.

 2. Education Zone: